iluwatar/java-design-patterns/service-layer/README.md

 Benefits:

+Implementing a Service Layer in Java

 * Promotes code reuse by encapsulating business logic in one place.
 * Enhances testability by isolating business logic.
-* Improves maintainability and flexibility of the application.
+* Improves maintainability and flexibility of enterprise applications.

 Trade-offs: